19-22 March 2026

 Should you have any further questions you can contact us on info@liveadventure.co.za, or call Sheena on 072 293 4974.

-Host Sponsor : SANParks – Addo Elephant National Park
+Host Partner : SANParks – Addo Elephant National Park

-SANParks is the host sponsor for the Addo Elephant Trail Run 2023.
+SANParks is the host partner for the Addo Elephant Trail Run.

 The event takes place in the vast and beautiful wilderness of the Addo Elephant National Park.
 SANParks provide us with an amazing race venue, and have been instrumental in working with us to design an amazing and challenging race route that will take runners into some of the oldest and most remote sections of the park.